 If you have marshmallow vodka or whipped cream vodka you can substitute them or add them to this cocktail to your personal preference.

-Use a clean pair of kitchen scissors to snip a slice into the bottom of the peep marshmallow to help it sit on the rim of the martini glass.
-Give the peep a squeeze to help the sticky inside adhere to the glass.
+Use a clean pair of kitchen scissors to snip a small slice into the bottom of the Peep.
+This creates an opening that fits over the rim of the martini glass.
+Give the Peep a gentle squeeze as you press it onto the glass - the sticky marshmallow interior grips the rim and holds it in place.

 More Easter recipes: